-Through our wholly-owned subsidiary, Noachis Terra, we began the research and development stage for our new Terra CoV-2 and NT-CoV2-1 vaccine product candidate.
-We hold a nonexclusive, worldwide intellectual property license agreement for certain research, patent applications and biological materials relating to the use of pre-fusion coronavirus spike proteins for the development and commercialization of a vaccine against SARS-CoV-2.
+Through our wholly-owned subsidiary, Noachis Terra, we began the research and development stage for our new Terra CoV-2 and NT-CoV2-1 vaccine product candidates.
+We hold a non-exclusive, worldwide intellectual property license agreement for certain research, patent applications and biological materials relating to the use of pre-fusion coronavirus spike proteins for the development and commercialization of a vaccine against SARS-CoV-2.
+We also hold a non-exclusive license with the NRC that enables us to pursue the rapid development of next-generation vaccines against SARS-CoV-2 (the "NIH License") and its variants (the "NRC License") and an exclusive global license with the NIH License and NRC License, the "License Agreements").

-Additionally, we are developing semi-synthetic lantibiotic analogs that may be effective against systemic Gram-positive multidrug infections, and analogs that may be effective in treating Gram negative infections.
-We seek to protect our product candidates through patents and patent applications.
+Additionally, we are developing semi-synthetic lantibiotic analogs that may be effective against systemic Gram-positive multidrug infections, and analogs that may be effective in treating Gram-negative infections.
+We seek to protect our product candidates through patents and patent applications, pursuant to the terms of the License Agreements.

-Product/Candidate Description Application Status NT-CoV2-1 Intranasal vaccine candidate (plasmid + adjuvant) to provide long lasting immunity against SARS-CoV-2 Broad, community-based vaccine immunity against SARS-CoV-2 Pre-clinical Terra CoV-2 Intramuscular vaccine candidate (plasmid + adjuvant) to provide long lasting immunity against SARS-CoV-2 Broad, community-based vaccine immunity against SARS-CoV-2 Pre-clinical Antibiotics Semi-synthetic analogs of MU1140: Member of lantibiotic class of antibiotics Healthcare-associated infections Pre-clinical
+Product/Candidate Description Application Status NT-CoV2-1 Intranasal vaccine candidate (plasmid + adjuvant) to provide long lasting immunity against SARS-CoV-2 Broad, community-based vaccine immunity against SARS-CoV-2 Pre-clinical

+Semi-synthetic analogs of MU1140: Member of lantibiotic class of antibiotics

+Healthcare-associated infections Pre-clinical